sei-international/AMES.jl/docs/src/config.md

     others: []
 ```

 Following that is a list of non-tradeable products and a domestic production share threshold.
-Imports and exports of products declared non-tradeable are set to zero within the Macro model, if they are not already zero in the supply-use table, and are maintained at zero throughout the simulation.
+Imports and exports of products declared non-tradeable are set to zero within the AMES model, if they are not already zero in the supply-use table, and are maintained at zero throughout the simulation.

 Other products may be almost entirely imported.
 That can sometimes cause difficulties.
 If the domestic share of the total of imports and domestic production falls below the threshold specified in the configuration file, then the corresponding sector (but not the product) is excluded during the simulation.
 ```yaml